masoudsoleymani/masoudsoleymani/README.md

 ### Hi there, I'm Masoud 👋

-- 🔭  &nbsp;I’m currently working on ...
-Personal Project
+- 🔭  &nbsp;I’m currently working on some Personal Projects
-- 🌱  &nbsp;I’m currently learning ...
-PHP
+- 🌱  &nbsp;I’m currently diving more into javascript
-- 👯  &nbsp;I’m looking to collaborate on ...
-Angular
-- 💬  &nbsp;Ask me about ...
-Anything!
+- 💬  &nbsp;Ask me about Anything!
-- 📫  &nbsp;Reach me: ... <a href="https://www.linkedin.com/in/masoud-soleymani/" alt="Linkedin target=”_blank”">On Linkedin</a>
+- 📫  &nbsp;Reach me <a href="https://www.linkedin.com/in/masoud-soleymani/" alt="Linkedin target=”_blank”">On Linkedin</a>
-- ⚡  &nbsp;Fun fact: ...
-Creativity is just connecting things!
+- ⚡  &nbsp;Fun fact, Creativity is just connecting things!

 <br>
 <br>